jdetok/mlb-etl/z_docs/api_docs.md

 ## sportId parameter
 - 1 for MLB

+### seriesNumber field (within home/away objects)
+- seems to be the count of series that team has played in so far that year

 # /game endpoint
 - /game/{gamePk}/linescore seems to give number of innings and final score infos